Solutions which make life easier for the newly arrived

-Bringing together immigrants, the public sector and private organisations, easyRights will develop a platform that will provide personalised, context-aware information to its users, taking into account background, demographics and language skills.
-The platform will support immigrants in their search for responses for different needs in a manner that saves time for both migrants and for social service staff and cutting costs for the public administration
+Bringing together immigrants, the public sector and private organisations, easyRights have developed solutions that provide personalised, context-aware information to its users, taking into account background, demographics and language skills.
+The tools support immigrants in their search for responses for different needs in a manner that saves time for both migrants and for social service staff and cutting costs for the public administration

-The easyRights platform will be developed and deployed in four pilot locations (Birmingham, Larissa, Palermo and Malaga).
-Follow our pilots as we begin our easyRights journey.
+The easyRights solutions are co-created and developed in four pilot locations (Birmingham, Larissa, Palermo and Malaga).
+Sign up for news updates and follows us on our easyRights journey.

 This project deliverable explores the complex system of communities and actors engaged in providing service provision and support to (im)migrants accessing the easyRights innovations.

 Migrants Integration Handbook: A Service Design and Supply Perspective